CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

 1. In the Copilot app, navigate to the **Agents** section.

-1. There should be some agents already available.
+1. There should be some Agents already available.

     ![](./media/Office.png)